 You might not even like the stuff that’s selling well, and that can be incredibly frustrating.
 But part of being a successful entrepreneur is seeing what’s actually happening in your business, instead of what you wish was happening.

 If something you make isn’t attracting much interest from retailers or customers, consider taking it out of your wholesale collection for now.

 If your goal is to maximise income, you need your A-team of products.

 Retailers want to see a tight, cohesive collection that’s got a clear point of view.
 Throwing everything you’ve ever made into your wholesale catalogue – in the hope that something (or anything) will grab their attention – reduces your impact.
 As a buyer, my sense of what you’re offering gets fuzzy.

-And when that happens, it’s very easy for me to forget about your submission and go watch baby sloth videos instead.
+And when that happens, it’s very easy for me to forget about your submission and go watch otter videos instead.

 So be ruthless.
 Get your best players up front and leave the rest on the bench – for now, at least.

 The solution to all our problems.